Welcome to Norwich & District CAMRA's Good Beer Guide Selection Website.

 Results will not be announced, but will be available as soon as the Guide is launched, in the September following the selection process.

-Scores were submitted in person at the February Branch meeting, held at tbd on February 22nd, 2019 at 8pm.
+Scores were submitted in person at the February Branch meeting, held at on May 26th, 2020 at 8pm.

 Within a week or so of scoring closing.